 Long-term care is intended to meet health needs for an extended time.
 Aging Americans who can no longer perform daily tasks and activities on their own can benefit from these long-term care services to live as independently as possible.
 A long-term care attorney can help you or a loved one strategize for long-term care needs in Michigan.

 Are you confused about Medicaid?
 You are not alone!
 Medicaid coverage is complicated — there’s no way around that simple fact.

-Medicaid is a Federally funded and State administered program.
+Medicaid is a federally funded and state-administered program.
 There is a great deal of variation in the rules for Medicaid eligibility between states.
-If you reside in Michigan and need Medicaid, Michigan’s Medicaid state rules apply.
+If you reside in Michigan and need Medicaid, Michigan’s Medicaid rules apply.

-Medicaid can pay for care both in the home and in a nursing home.
-Our attorneys work diligently to ensure that our clients remain in their home as comfortably as possible for as long as possible by navigating the complex eligibility requirements of Medicaid.
+Medicaid can pay for both in-home and nursing home care.
+Our attorneys work diligently to ensure that our clients remain comfortably in their homes for as long as possible by navigating the complex eligibility requirements of Medicaid.

-Currently, the average cost of nursing home care in Michigan is almost $9,000 per month.
+Currently, the average cost of nursing home care in Michigan is almost $9,500 per month.
 Very few people can afford this expense, so Medicaid is often needed to pay these costs.
-To qualify for Medicaid in Michigan, you must meet distinct asset and income requirements.
-These eligibility requirements can be met by strategic legal planning with a Michigan Medicaid planning attorney, like the attorneys at Malicoat Law.
+To qualify for Medicaid, you must meet distinct asset and income requirements.
+These eligibility requirements can be met by strategic legal planning with the Michigan Medicaid planning lawyers at Malicoat Law.

 Understanding Michigan Medicaid Eligibility

 Many people misunderstand Michigan Medicaid rules and regulations because of the complexities of Medicaid eligibility.
 Misinformation has also circulated on this subject.
 The families of senior citizens in Michigan should only seek legal advice about Medicaid coverage from qualified and experienced Michigan elder law attorneys.